Crack in unstable California chemical tank may reduce explosion risk, official says

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Alaa Elassar, Lauren Mascarenhas, Karina Tsui, Rebekah Riess and Sarah Dewberry contributed to this report.
+CNN’s Lauren Mascarenhas, Maria Prieto Aguilar, Amanda Musa, Karina Tsui, Rebekah Riess and Sarah Dewberry contributed to this report.